operand/agency/README.md

 # Summary

-`agency` is a python library that provides a communication and action framework for creating AI agent integrated applications.
+`agency` is a python library that provides a communication and action framework for creating AI agent-integrated applications.

 The library provides a low-level means for connecting agents, systems, and human users by defining actions, callbacks, and access policies that you can use to